 Middle Velma Lake Trail is a 8.2 mile moderately trafficked out and back trail located near Tahoma, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Wife and I hiked to Upper Velma for an overnight trip.
 This was our first backpacking trip in the Tahoe region and my wife's first backpack trip ever.
 We started on a Monday because I knew the trailhead would be crazy on the weekend.
 We got there too late (10am) to get a parking spot in either of the parking lots.
 Show up at dawn if you don't want to park on the street!